From the R.M. Dolin novel, "An Unsustainable Life - The Book of Darwin"

 “The Mooney’s way under-weight, even for this altitude, so, no worries.”

-“Darwin’s just boring me with made up stories about some safari he was on, claims to have killed a monster bull elk with his bare hands.”
+“Darwin’s just boring me with made up stories about some safari he was on.
+Claims to have killed a monster bull elk with his bare hands.”

-“They say it’s a hundred percent pure,” Ilene adds, “but still, I can’t get past where it’s been.”
+“They say it’s a hundred percent pure,” Ilene adds.
+“I just can’t get past where it’s been.”

 “Amen to that sister,” Darwin affirms.

-Ilene walks to the edge of the courtyard for a better look at the zero-scape lawn that naturally melds with the forested base of Marquez Mountain.
+Ilene walks to the edge of the courtyard for a better look at the new zero-scape lawn that naturally melds with the forested base of Marquez Mountain.
 “You’ve done so much with the place since last time we were here.”

 “It must be nice living this close to nature.”